MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

   Command-line tools output their information to the screen as string data.
 This is not the structured data (objects) that PowerShell expects in the pipeline, which prevents you from using PowerShell cmdlets, such as `Where-Object` and `ForEach-Object`.
-Crescendo assists you with _amplifying_ the command-line tool experience to a cmdlet so that the tool can participate in the PowerShell pipeline.
+Crescendo assists you with _amplifying_ the command-line tool experience so that the tool can participate in the PowerShell pipeline.

 - **The command-line tool doesn't provide adequate help.**